eschiebel/karma-puppeteer-launcher/README.md

 # karma-puppeteer-launcher

-A karm launcher for puppeteer.
+A karma launcher for puppeteer.

 The goal here is go have a launcher that makes the instance of the puppeteer Page, or at least a set of Page functions, visible to the tests.
 In particular, I want